Color code with a logical control-$S$ gate using transversal $T$ rotations

 We have two types of logical Pauli operators; string-like Pauli-Z logical operators and membrane-like Pauli-X logical operators.
 String operators are supported on a connected sequence of edges of the same color.
 The string is therefore assigned the color of the edges on which it is supported.
 String operators can also branch such that four strings, one of each color, meet at a point.
 A branching point is supported on a single additional qubit.
 A string of color $\U$ can terminate on a $\U$-colored boundary.
 Membrane operators are composed of face operators of the same color lying on a planar manifold.
 A membrane composed of faces of color $\U\V$ has color label $\U\V$.
 Like string operators, Membranes of appropriate colors can bifurcate along a string.
 Specifically, three membranes of colors $ \U\V $, $\V\W$ and $\W\U$ can bifurcate along a string of Pauli-X operators lying on edges of color $\X$ where $\U$, $\V$, $\W$ and $\X$ all take different values.
 A membrane operator of color $\U\V$ can terminate on a $\W$-colored boundary provided $\W \not= \U,\V$.
 A string-like logical operator will anti commute with a membrane-like logical operator if a string segment of color $\U$ or $\V$ pierces a membrane of color $\U\V$ an odd number of times.

 Let us briefly state some important rules respected by the membrane operators.
 The interested reader can derive these rules from the microscopics of the color code~\cite{Bombin07, Bombin15, Kubica15}.
 First of all, two parallel membranes of colors $\W \U$ and $\V \W$ are equivalent to a single membrane of color $\U\V$.
 It is also important to look at the string-like intersections of two membrane operators that cross.
-The first intersection rule is that two membranes of the same color intersect trivially.
+The first intersection rule is that two membranes of the same color have a trivial, i.e., empty, intersection.
 Two membranes of colors $\U\V$ and $\U\W$ intersect along a line of color $\X$ where $\U$, $\V$, $\W$ and $\X$ are all different colors.
 Finally, two membranes $\U\V$ and $\W\X$ intersect along parallel strings of two different colors; either $\U $ and $\V$ or, equivalently, $\W$ and $\X$.
 This last rule follows from the first rule that combines two overlapping membranes together with the first intersection rule we presented.